 Todd Dempsey — Executive Vice President & Chief Operating Officer

 Mr. Dempsey serves on the Fairfax County Consolidated Community Funding Pool (CCFP)--Selection Advisory Committee.
 CCFP funds projects that provide for human services, affordable housing development administration, and construction and acquisition and/or rehabilitation of affordable housing in Fairfax County.
 He is also the vice president of the Rotary Club of Mclean and a chairperson for the Business Fiance Group--Loan Committee.
 Mr. Dempsey coaches for SYA, CYA and Special Olympics.

 James C. Elliott — Senior Vice President

-Mr. Elliott serves as a Director of the Chesapeake Business Finance Corporation (CBFC).
+Mr. Elliott serves as a director of the Chesapeake Business Finance Corporation (CBFC).
 CBFC makes SBA 504 loans to businesses in Northern Virginia, Maryland, DC and Eastern West Virginia.
 He also serves on the board of directors for Prince William Chamber of Commerce and Regents Leadership Prince William.